top of page

 We know from research that a great gift giver must see the world through the receiver's life.
 They must think deeply about what that gift will mean to them and the bond it will strengthen.

-A random act of kindness does not need to be candy and flowers.
-As a matter of fact, when we asked women what they really wanted, they said to “clean the toilets.”
+A random act of kindness does not need to involve candy and flowers.
+When we asked women what they really wanted, they said they wanted their husbands to "clean the toilets."

 Relationship Outcomes

 They also compared overall life satisfaction and meaning between couples with high and low connections.
-The average percentile score of high-connection couples was twice as high as that of their low-connection counterparts on life satisfaction and meaning.
+The average percentile score on life satisfaction and meaning of high-connection couples was twice as high as that of their low-connection counterparts.

-Couples' happiness in their marriages and their overall lives is also affected by these findings.
-These findings emphasize the importance of helping couples view happiness and personal satisfaction as the fruit of their relationship connection, rather than the cause.
+These findings emphasize the importance of helping couples view happiness and personal satisfaction as the fruit of their relationship connection rather than the cause.

 Follow Modern Husbands